cogdog/dailyblank/README.md

 #### All Responses
 Append `/response/` to your site's URL to see a display of all tweeted responses from the most recent listed first.

+#### Total Shortcodes
+These are available to use in any Wordpress post, page, widget.

+This will generate the total number of Daily Blanks published to date:

+	[dailycount]

+And this will generate the total  of responses Daily Blanks received to date:

+	[responsecount]

 #### Leaderboard Shortcode
 These codes can be used in posts or widgets to list the most active participants: